hphelion/documentation/CarrierGrade/AdminGuideNew/VSA/carrier.install-vsa-add-new-mgmt-group.md

 <p style="font-size: small;"> <a href="/helion/openstack/carrier/install/vsa/deploy/">&#9664; Deploying HP StoreVirtual VSA Storage Sytems </a> | <a href="/helion/openstack/carrier/install/vsa/add-mgmt/">Adding HP StoreVirtual VSA System to an Existing Management Group &#9654;</a>
 </p>

-# Creating a StoreVirtual Cluster and Adding to a Management Group
+# HP Helion OpenStack&#174; Carrier Grade (Beta): Creating a StoreVirtual Cluster and Adding to a Management Group

 After HP StoreVirtual Storage systems are deployed, you must create clusters and add the clusters to a management group.